-The Annual Theatre Forum Ireland Conference 2011 website On With The Show has been updated with video, podcasts, photos, and even cartoons from the event!
+The Annual Theatre Forum Ireland Conference 2011 website [no longer available as of April 16, 2018] has provided video, podcasts, photos, and even cartoons from the event!

 Gabriel Byrne’s remarks in this video begin at the 3:00 minute mark and run through to the end, but watch all of it (it is pretty short) and check out the one-word descriptions of the conference at the beginning.
 Revealing!

 And here are pictures from the event, courtesy of the Theatre Forum Ireland Flickr stream:

 Many thanks to Theatre Forum Ireland for sharing all of this wonderful media with us!

 While we wait for the official media from the conference, here is a bit of the Twitter feed, with links to those all-important pictures, of course!
 Many thanks to Kris(USA) for sharing this with us.

 Last time I was in Nuig it was with Martin sheen & now Gabriel Byrne has just popped in http://ow.ly/i/cKA0